sn00k13/Loadrunner-Logistics-API/README.md

 ## Overview

-This project is a Node.js/Express REST API for managing orders from getbumpa.com merchants.
+This project is a Node.js/Express REST API for managing orders from online merchants.
 It features JWT authentication, order management endpoints, and auto-generated API docs via Swagger.

 ---